What Is Attachment Style? Understanding The Four Different Types Of Attachment

 Additionally, some psychologists recognize subcategories within the anxious attachment definition, including “anxious-preoccupied” and “anxious-ambivalent” styles.
 While these labels can sometimes be used interchangeably with anxious attachment as a concept, the APA recognizes ambivalent attachment as its own category at the time of this publication.

-According to the APA, infants living with an ambivalent attachment style can show a combination of both positive and negative responses toward their parents.
+According to the APA, infants living with an ambivalent attachment style can show a combination of both positive and negative patterns toward their parents.
 This behavior can be more likely to occur if the child’s parent is inconsistent in their parenting style; such as acting responsive at one moment and disengaged at the next.

-With this in mind, adults living with an anxious-ambivalent style may worry that their partner might abruptly end the relationship, whether there is any reason for them to do so or not.
+With this in mind, adults living with an anxious-ambivalent style may worry that their romantic partner might abruptly end the relationship, whether there is any reason for them to do so or not.
 In some cases, they may refrain entirely from committed relationships to avoid possible desertion later on, even if they feel an intense desire for intimacy.

 In contrast, people living with fearful attachment may have a negative perception of both themselves and others.
 They might doubt their own competence as well as others’ dependability; even when they’re distressed.